 A glassbaby would be a little more pricey than your average souvenir, but they’re perfect for a more splurge-y memento (that you can use).
 They make beautiful gifts.

 Pick up a Seattle souvenir from Pike Place Market

-No doubt you’ll be stopping by the Pike Place Market during your time in Seattle.
-It’s a great place to pick up some souvenirs like…
+No doubt Pike Place Market is near the top of your Seattle bucket list.
+It’s one of my favorite things to do in Washington State and a great place to pick up some souvenirs like…